How to Grow Garlic

 How Hardy Is Garlic

 In part, it also depends where you are in the country.
 I have grown garlic in the North and Midlands and have not covered autumn planted garlic with any frost protection.
 Garlic is hardy in terms of an average English winter and only if very severe weather and snow conditions are forecast, would it be prudent to cover it.
-Remember that snow is heavy and fleece protection may weigh down on the plants, a cloche may be more effective.
+Remember that snow is heavy and fleece protection may weigh down on the plants and cause damage, a cloche may be more effective.

 What is the best garlic to grow

 Garden wisdom recommends growing Garlic from certified bulbs, purchased online or at the garden centre, not from saved bulbs.
-This ensures the plants are disease free.
+This ensures the plants are disease free, and that is correct.
 Specific varieties of garlic are sold as suitable either for autumn or spring planting.
 If you are buying from a garden centre/on line you may find the RHS fruit and veg plant trial list helpful.

-To keep costs down, last year I planted some certified bulbs and some supermarket bulbs and the image left shows the result.
+But with an eye to increasing costs of gardening, to keep costs down, last year I planted some certified bulbs and some supermarket bulbs.
+The image left shows the result.
 The white bulbs are an unspecified supermarket bulb and the red purchased from a garden centre.

 Very similar results, if anything the supermarket is better.
 Next growing season, I will look for a large organic supermarket bulb to plant.
 The one thing you need to be aware of is that garlic sold by food retailers is almost always softneck, but even so it should easily withstand an English winter.